codio-content/R4DS/codio-student-unit-exclude/book-structure/generate/.guides/content/transform-data-transformation-transform-introduction.md

 #> #   distance <dbl>, hour <dbl>, minute <dbl>, time_hour <dttm>
 ```

 You might notice that this data frame prints a little differently from other data frames you might have used in the past: it only shows the first few rows and all the columns that fit on one screen.
 (To see the whole dataset, you can run `View(flights)` which will open the dataset in the RStudio viewer).
 It prints differently because it's a __tibble__.
 Tibbles are data frames, but slightly tweaked to work better in the tidyverse.
-For now, you don't need to worry about the differences; we'll come back to tibbles in more detail in [wrangle](#wrangle-intro).
+For now, you don't need to worry about the differences; we'll come back to tibbles in more detail in Wrangle Chapter.

 You might also have noticed the row of three (or four) letter abbreviations under the column names.
 These describe the type of each variable: